-- 7. After the rootpre. sh script is run on the node, run the Oracle Grid Infrastructure 11.2 rootupgrade. sh script.
-The upgraded Oracle Clusterware stack and AUTOSTART resources are started on the node. - 8.
-Repeat steps 5 through 7 on each HACMP cluster member node. - 9.
-After running the rootupgrade. sh script on the last node in the cluster, if you left the check box with ASMCA marked, as is the default, then ASM Configuration Assistant runs automatically, and the Oracle Clusterware upgrade is complete.
-If you unclicked the box on the interview stage of the upgrade, then ASMCA is not run automatically.
+- After the script completes successfully, you can run the script in parallel on all nodes except for one, which you select as the last node.
+When the script is run successfully on all the nodes except the last node, run the script on the last node. - 5.
+After running the rootupgrade. sh script on the last node in the cluster, if you are upgrading from a release earlier than release 11.2.0.1, and left the check box with ASMCA marked, as is the default, then Oracle ASM Configuration Assistant runs automatically, and the Oracle Clusterware upgrade is complete.
+If you uncloaked the box on the interview stage of the upgrade, then ASMCA is not run automatically.

-If an earlier version of Oracle Automatic Storage Management is installed, then the installer starts ASM Configuration Assistant to upgrade Oracle ASM to 11g release 2 (11.2).
-You can choose to upgrade Oracle ASM at this time, or upgrade it later.
+If an earlier version of Oracle Automatic Storage Management is installed, then the installer starts Oracle ASM Configuration Assistant to upgrade Oracle ASM to 11g release 2 (11.2).
+You can choose to upgrade Oracle ASM at this time, or upgrade it

 Oracle recommends that you upgrade Oracle ASM at the same time that you upgrade the Oracle Clusterware binaries.
-Until ASM is upgraded, Oracle databases that use ASM can't be created.
-Until ASM is upgraded, the 11g release 2 (11.2) ASM management tools in the Grid home (for example, srvctl) will not work.
+Until Oracle ASM is upgraded, Oracle databases that use Oracle ASM cannot be created.
+Until Oracle ASM is upgraded, the 11g release 2 (11.2) Oracle ASM management tools in the Grid home (for example, srvctl) will not work.

-10. Because the Oracle Grid Infrastructure home is in a different location than the former Oracle Clusterware and Oracle ASM homes, update any scripts or applications that use utilities, libraries, or other files that reside in the Oracle Clusterware and Oracle ASM homes.
+6. Because the Oracle Grid Infrastructure home is in a different location than the former Oracle Clusterware and Oracle ASM homes, update any scripts or applications that use utilities, libraries, or other files that reside in the Oracle Clusterware and Oracle ASM homes.